 Additional resources are available on Canvas for UCP students (click the link depending on which level you are currently studying).

 English as an Additional Language (EAL)

 If your first language is not English, there is support to ensure you can articulate your ideas in written and oral forms.
 Evidence suggests that students who attend EAL sessions perform in assessments far better than those who do not.
-Three drop-in sessions run each week with our specialist team, who are Martin Homza, Pawel Kutermankievicz and Sarah Gardner.
-Sessions are:

 Within your time at University you may disagree with assessment grades.
 As a student you have the right to appeal against the decision of the Awards Boards.
 We can support you during this process.

 Studying at University requires following good practice in academic writing and research.
 Plagiarising and Collusion are the two most common forms of academic offences.
 Whilst you will develop the skills to avoid these offences, and use resources such as Turnitin, if a breach does occur we will support you through the procedures and the best outcome for you.